 I had grown up being told by doctors that IBS was just something I had to live with and learn to manage and whilst this is true in some cases, this was the first time I felt like I was being given tools, dietary advice and support to improve my health.

-To start, Dray recommended getting my nutrient levels checked to see if I had any deficiencies that could be playing a role.
-Once my results came back we sat together and went through each marker in detail, ss someone who eats well and consumes lots of fresh fruit and vegetables, I was surprised by the results - low vitamin D, low iron, low B12, B9 and B6, this explained the fatigue and headaches I had also been complaining about.
+I got my nutrient levels tested to see if I had any deficiencies that could be playing a role.
+As someone who eats well and consumes lots of fresh fruit and vegetables, I was surprised by the results - low vitamin D, low iron, low B12, B9 and B6, this explained the fatigue and headaches I had also been complaining about.
 I added some essential supplements to my daily routine (BePure One, Zinc Restore, Iron Restore and Vit D Restore) to get my markers to optimal levels.

 A few weeks on and I was feeling much better, my energy levels had improved and I had seen other benefits such as stronger hair and nails (that’s the zinc) but I was still restricting foods and didn’t know for certain what was behind this.